Enolsutil13/Conversor_Texto_a_Voz/README.md

 # 📝 Notes

 🔹 Requires GPU for better performance with advanced TTS models.🔹 Voice cloning is optional and may improve customization.
+🔹 Due to streamlit restrictions, it is not possible to deploy the App, as it tries to download the model.
+Therefore, the best option is to run the file locally as specified in the installation section.

 # 📄 License